kobolabs/metadata-style-guide/README.md

 ## Publication Date
 ### Definition</br>
-Your eBook's publication date is what appears on the title's product page on the Kobo store.
+Your eBook's initial availability date, as it should appear on the product page on the Kobo store.
 It is a display value only.

 ### Best Practice	</br>